Customs Broker Fees

 Fingerprinting Check and Processing Fee: Each applicant for a broker license must pay a fingerprint check and processing fee.
 The port director will inform the applicant of the current Federal Bureau of Investigation fee for conducting fingerprint checks and the CBP fingerprint-processing fee, the total of which must be paid to CBP before processing of the application will occur.

-Permit Fee: A one-time $100 fee must accompany each initial permit application.
-This fee must be paid along with the first year's permit user fee ($144.74 in calendar year 2019).
+Permit Application Fee: A one-time $100 fee must accompany each initial permit application.
+This fee must be paid along with the first year's permit user fee ($147.89).

-Annual Permit User Fee: This user fee is payable annually in every broker district where a permit has been issued to a broker.
+Annual Permit User Fee: This user fee is payable annually in every Customs Broker District where a permit has been issued to a broker.
 Failure to pay the user fee will result in suspension and revocation of the permit.

 Triennial Status Report and Fee: Due every three years from all license holders, the triennial status report and its associated $100 fee are required under 19 CFR 111.30 (d).
-The next reporting period runs from December 15, 2017 to February 28, 2018.
-Payment can be submitted online through Pay.gov or at the port through which the original broker license was delivered.
+The next reporting period runs from December 15, 2020 to February 28, 2021.
+The report and fee can be submitted online or at the port through which the original broker license was delivered.
 Reports and payments sent to CBP headquarters do not satisfy reporting requirements and will be returned.
 Failure to submit the triennial status report and fee to the licensee's relevant port will result in suspension and revocation of the broker license.
 Although there is no official mandated form for the report, the requirements and essential elements are specified in 19 CFR 111.30(d).
 For more information, please refer to the Customs Broker Frequently Asked Questions page.

 All checks or money orders submitted for payment of any fee should be made payable to U.S. Customs and Border Protection.